 Benchmarking provides you with the opportunity to look for new sources of value, new capabilities and develop a case for change.

-There are many reasons you may decide to run a benchmarking exercise:
+There are many reasons you may decide to run a benchmarking procurement process:

 But where do you start?

 Our procurement experts have years of combined experience of working in a variety of private and public sector organisations.
-We know what best practice should look like and our extensive benchmarking process can provide you with realistic, achievable action plans to optimise your performance.
+We know what best practice should look like and our extensive procurement benchmarking services can provide you with realistic, achievable action plans to optimise your performance.

 So how do we do this?

 Our specialists take time to really understand your organisation and your strategic plans.
 We are not afraid to ask your senior stakeholders the challenging questions in order to fully realise the benefits of your benchmarking exercise.
 We use this first stage to gain a full understanding of the current operating model, resources and capabilities, culture, cycle times, supplier base, costs and current returns on investment.

 We then take a look at what good looks like from a market, category and best practice perspective.
 We provide a market assessment by closely analysing new suppliers, potential tools or technologies and reviewing competitor performance to then use as a comparison for your own organisation.